matined/NLP-Disaster-Tweets-Classifier/README.md

 ## Neural Network
 2-layer RNN with LSTM units, dropouts and one softmax unit in the end.

-The length of the sequence is set to 50, longer tweets are cut and shorter are padded.
+So far, the length of the sequence has been set to 50, longer tweets are cut and shorter are padded.